Who Was Chris Kyle?

 In all, Kyle claimed to have killed more than 160 people, a record for a U.S. military sniper though the number could not be officially substantiated.
 “After the first kill, the others come easy,” he later wrote in his bestselling 2012 book, American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History.
 “I don’t have to psyche myself up, or do something special mentally – I look through the scope, get my target in the cross hairs, and kill my enemy before he kills one of my people.”

 Kyle left the military in 2009.
 In his post Navy life, Kyle followed a number of different pursuits, many of them no doubt aided by the fame his book brought him.
-With his hulking presence and quiet demeanor, Kyle encapsulated the image of a military hero and as sales of his books soared, he appeared on talk shows and participated in the NBC competition show, Stars Earn Stripes.
+With his hulking presence and quiet demeanor, Kyle encapsulated the image of a military hero and as sales of his books soared, he appeared on talk shows and participated in the TV competition show, Stars Earn Stripes.

 In addition, Kyle co-launched a non-profit group, FITCO Cares Foundation, which supplies fitness equipment to war wounded veterans.
 Kyle’s childhood passion for guns remained with him.
 He founded Craft International, a security company that is marketed with the motto, “Despite what your momma told you, violence does solve problems.”
-Kyle was also an outspoken opponent of President Obama’s push to tighten gun controls.
+Kyle was also an outspoken opponent of President Barack Obama’s push to tighten gun controls.

 Murder and Aftermath

 Kyle’s life came to a tragic end on February 2, 2013, when he and a colleague, Chad Littlefield, were shot at a gun range outside of Forth Worth, Texas, by Eddie Ray Routh, an ex-Marine who had a long history of mental illness.
-Chris Kyle was 38 years old.
+Kyle was 38 years old.

 Kyle’s murder drew an outpouring of support, especially in his home state of Texas, where an estimated 7,000 people attended a public service for the late SEAL at Cowboys Stadium in Arlington.
 In addition to his wife, Taya, Kyle’s survivors include his two young children.